The 5300GT rivalled Ferrari on the track in the sixties. Can it do it again?

 Now the Bizzarrini is back — just like its Ferrari forebears, there’s a continuation model, using the original blueprints, albeit with some 3D-scanning updates.
 The Bizzarrini name has been reborn, and Simon Busby is running the company.

 “We have an ambitious long-term vision for the Bizzarrini brand, and the 5300GT Corsa Revival serves as either an introduction or a reminder of the storied heritage of Bizzarrini.
 We were thrilled with the car’s performance during endurance testing, delivering the same adrenaline-fueled driving experience as Giotto Bizzarrini’s original design.
-Now, as we complete the process of building the cars for our customers throughout the world, we are refining the initial engineering and design proposals for our modern supercar.
+Now, as we complete the process of building the cars with for our customers throughout the world, we are refining the initial engineering and design proposals for our modern supercar with auto vehicle lighting & electrical work.
 Utilising the very latest technologies and built with the ethos, passion and values of our founding genius, this will truly be a Bizzarrini for a new generation,” said Busby at the launch of the reborn 5300 GT.

 Reborn and slightly improved.
 In the spirit of the original, which saw continuous improvements and tweaks across the 133 cars built in Bizzarrini’s factory in Livorno, the updated 5300 GT will be given some upgrades.
 One big improvement is the fuel tank.
 In an original 5300, the fuel is — worryingly — located in the door sills and behind the driver.
 Thanks to improved manufacturing techniques, the new Bizzarrini team has integrated a more normal tank within the chassis, so it’ll be much safer.